AmineBelouh/SQL_Data_Jobs_Analysis_Project/README.md

 ### 1. Top Paying Data Analyst Jobs

-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying roles, I ordered the data by average yearly salary in descending order.

 ```sql